 When you’re running your furnace, it’s essential to keep your home’s humidity in the right range for the best comfort.
 Let’s review what the correct indoor humidity should be in Gainesville and how you can get it.

-The Mayo Clinic advises setting your home’s humidity between 30% to 50%.
-We’re aware that’s a big range, so you can get a free home comfort assessment.
+The Mayo Clinic advises setting your home’s humidity.
 During this appointment, our Experts will measure humidity levels, look at your present heating and cooling equipment and provide recommendations.

 These solutions can involve a whole-home humidifier.
 This equipment partners with your furnace to deliver even humidity in every part of your residence.
 It’s better than a portable humidifier, which can only humidify one room at a time.
 And these humidifiers can result in a mess, spilling water as you move them from room to room.

 4 Signs That Your Home’s Indoor Humidity Isn’t Balance